kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://dev-subaru.pantheonsite.io:

-Total load time is 1.236 seconds
+Total load time is 1.194 seconds

-94% of CSS is unused, 8 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

-86% of JS is unused
+59% of JS is unused

 End of report for Webpage Title: Drupal Website URL: https://dev-subaru.pantheonsite.io